How Glossier Built a Cult Following on Social Media

 Kavya Ravi September 19, 2018

 Glossier is a unicorn in the beauty market and there’s no other way to put it.
-This digitally native vertical brand or DNVB has scaled tremendous heights in terms of engagement and following.
-The sought-after and celebrated cosmetics company originally started off in 2010 as a beauty blog called IntotheGloss.com started by Emily Weiss, a former styling assistant for Vogue.
-The skincare and makeup brand was born when Weiss had a hunch that there is a huge gap between what the beauty industry offered and the beauty needs of real-life women.
+This direct to consumer (D2C or DNVB) has scaled tremendous heights in terms of engagement and following.
+The sought-after and celebrated cosmetics company originally started off in 2010 as a beauty blog called IntotheGloss.com written by Emily Weiss, a former styling assistant for Vogue.
+The skincare and makeup brand was born when Weiss had a hunch that there was a huge gap between what the beauty industry offered and the beauty needs of real-life women.

 No amount of Glossier’s success can be talked about without giving due credit to its predecessor Into The Gloss (ITG) and it’s leader Emily Weiss.
 The beauty, fashion and all-round lifestyle blog now functions as an editorial platform for Glossier’s content and has played a phenomenal part in cementing the brand’s authority and niche status.
 According to Weiss, the blog and its digital presence has been their “single largest social media platform”.
 ITG today has a combined following of over 936K on social media channels like Facebook, Twitter, Instagram and more than 145K subscribers on YouTube.